 Overall, I'd say yes, Kiwico did a great job with matching the crates with the intended age range.

 It's no secret, two is such an odd age.
 Not quite a preschooler, not quite a baby.
 Play at this age is in between parallel and cooperative.
-The Koala Crates for this age range, provide items with minimal “activity” based instructions, but more so instructions for how to play with and questions to ask this age range.
+The Panda Crates for this age range, provide items with minimal “activity” based instructions, but more so instructions for how to play with and questions to ask this age range.
 Essentially it teaches caregivers how to cultivate critical thinking, empathy, fine motor skills, and more in the child – which is really what they should be working on at this age.

 Benefits of Koala crates for 3 to 4 year olds: